 What is Shavuot?
 Discovering the significance of Shavuot is a journey Believers are taking as they explore their spiritual heritage.
-Many have questions about the Feast of Shavuot, such as the following:
+Many have questions about the Feast of Shavuot, such as:

 - Are Shavuot and Pentecost the same thing?